0glabs/0g-doc/docs/run-a-node/da-node.md

 To become a DA signer, you must meet the following requirements:

-1. Delegation Requirement: To become a signer, an address must receive enough delegations, equivalent to at least the TokensPerVote amount of A0GI tokens (30 tokens per vote in the testnet), registered in the DASigners module.
+1. Delegation Requirement: To become a signer, an address must receive enough delegations, equivalent to at least the TokensPerVote amount of OG tokens (30 tokens per vote in the testnet), registered in the DASigners module.

 2. Node Operation: Each signer needs to run a DA (Data Availability) node that verifies blob encoding and generates BLS signatures for signed blobs.